ezekielkibiego/Phoenix-Security-Solutions/README.md

 Create an idea
 Comment on an idea
 See comments given on an idea.
-Edit your profile i.e will be able to add a
+Edit your profile i.e will be able to add a short bio about yourself and a profile picture.